Chad Kelly Picked by Broncos: Twitter Reacts to 2017 NFL Draft's Mr. Irrelevant

 Shocked to see Chad Kelly fall this far.
 Who knew bickering with coaches, fighting + threatening to shoot up bars were such big red flags?4/29/2017, 9:51:46 PM

-Clemson dismissed him from the team in April 2014, and shortly after he committed to play for Ole Miss in December 2014, the Buffalo News' Keith McShea and Joseph Popiolkowski reported he threatened to fire an assault rifle at a Buffalo bar after fighting with bouncers and being escorted from the club.
+Clemson dismissed him from the team in April 2014, and shortly after he committed to play for Ole Miss in December 2014, the Buffalo News' Keith McShea and Joseph Popiolkowski reported he allegedly threatened to fire an assault rifle at a Buffalo nightclub after fighting with bouncers and being escorted from the club.

 While there are question marks regarding Kelly, he proved what he is capable of from a production standpoint in 2015 with 4,042 passing yards, 500 rushing yards and 41 total touchdowns as a two-way threat who can find receivers downfield and turn broken plays into game-changing yardage with his legs.